DataFire/Integrations/integrations/generated/google_gamesconfiguration/README.md

   * zero [LocalizedStringBundle](#localizedstringbundle)

 ### GamesNumberFormatConfiguration
-* GamesNumberFormatConfiguration `object`: This is a JSON template for a number format resource.
+* GamesNumberFormatConfiguration `object`: A number format resource.
   * currencyCode `string`: The curreny code string.
 Only used for CURRENCY format type.
   * numDecimalPlaces `integer`: The number of decimal places for number.
 Only used for NUMERIC format type.
-  * numberFormatType `string`: The formatting for the number.
+  * numberFormatType `string` (values: NUMBER_FORMAT_TYPE_UNSPECIFIED, NUMERIC, TIME_DURATION, CURRENCY): The formatting for the number.
   * suffix [GamesNumberAffixConfiguration](#gamesnumberaffixconfiguration)

 ### ImageConfiguration
-* ImageConfiguration `object`: This is a JSON template for an image configuration resource.
+* ImageConfiguration `object`: An image configuration resource.
-  * imageType `string`: The image type for the image.
+  * imageType `string` (values: IMAGE_TYPE_UNSPECIFIED, ACHIEVEMENT_ICON, LEADERBOARD_ICON): The image type for the image.
   * kind `string`: Uniquely identifies the type of this resource.
-Value is always the fixed string gamesConfiguration#imageConfiguration.
+Value is always the fixed string `gamesConfiguration#imageConfiguration`.
   * resourceId `string`: The resource ID of resource which the image belongs to.
   * url `string`: The url for this image.

 ### LeaderboardConfiguration
-* LeaderboardConfiguration `object`: This is a JSON template for an leaderboard configuration resource.
+* LeaderboardConfiguration `object`: An leaderboard configuration resource.
   * draft [LeaderboardConfigurationDetail](#leaderboardconfigurationdetail)
   * id `string`: The ID of the leaderboard.
   * kind `string`: Uniquely identifies the type of this resource.
-Value is always the fixed string gamesConfiguration#leaderboardConfiguration.
+Value is always the fixed string `gamesConfiguration#leaderboardConfiguration`.
   * published [LeaderboardConfigurationDetail](#leaderboardconfigurationdetail)
   * scoreMax `string`: Maximum score that can be posted to this leaderboard.
   * scoreMin `string`: Minimum score that can be posted to this leaderboard.
-  * scoreOrder `string`: The type of the leaderboard.
+  * scoreOrder `string` (values: SCORE_ORDER_UNSPECIFIED, LARGER_IS_BETTER, SMALLER_IS_BETTER)
   * token `string`: The token for this resource.

 ### LeaderboardConfigurationDetail
-* LeaderboardConfigurationDetail `object`: This is a JSON template for a leaderboard configuration detail.
+* LeaderboardConfigurationDetail `object`: A leaderboard configuration detail.
   * iconUrl `string`: The icon url of this leaderboard.
 Writes to this field are ignored.
   * kind `string`: Uniquely identifies the type of this resource.
-Value is always the fixed string gamesConfiguration#leaderboardConfigurationDetail.
+Value is always the fixed string `gamesConfiguration#leaderboardConfigurationDetail`.
   * name [LocalizedStringBundle](#localizedstringbundle)
   * scoreFormat [GamesNumberFormatConfiguration](#gamesnumberformatconfiguration)
   * sortRank `integer`: The sort rank of this leaderboard.
 Writes to this field are ignored.

 ### LeaderboardConfigurationListResponse
-* LeaderboardConfigurationListResponse `object`: This is a JSON template for a ListConfigurations response.
+* LeaderboardConfigurationListResponse `object`: A ListConfigurations response.
   * items `array`: The leaderboard configurations.
     * items [LeaderboardConfiguration](#leaderboardconfiguration)
   * kind `string`: Uniquely identifies the type of this resource.
-Value is always the fixed string games#leaderboardConfigurationListResponse.
+Value is always the fixed string `gamesConfiguration#leaderboardConfigurationListResponse`.
   * nextPageToken `string`: The pagination token for the next page of results.

 ### LocalizedString
-* LocalizedString `object`: This is a JSON template for a localized string resource.
+* LocalizedString `object`: A localized string resource.
   * kind `string`: Uniquely identifies the type of this resource.
-Value is always the fixed string gamesConfiguration#localizedString.
+Value is always the fixed string `gamesConfiguration#localizedString`.
   * locale `string`: The locale string.
   * value `string`: The string value.

 ### LocalizedStringBundle
-* LocalizedStringBundle `object`: This is a JSON template for a localized string bundle resource.
+* LocalizedStringBundle `object`: A localized string bundle resource.
   * kind `string`: Uniquely identifies the type of this resource.
-Value is always the fixed string gamesConfiguration#localizedStringBundle.
+Value is always the fixed string `gamesConfiguration#localizedStringBundle`.
   * translations `array`: The locale strings.
     * items [LocalizedString](#localizedstring)